tesserahq/tessera-sdk-py/README_CLIENTS.md

 ## Overview

-The Tessera SDK now includes two main clients:
+The Tessera SDK now includes three main clients:

 1. **IdentiesClient** - For user authentication and identity management
 2. **QuoreClient** - For text summarization and NLP operations
+3. **SendlyClient** - For email sending and management

-Both clients share a common base architecture for consistency and maintainability.
+All clients share a common base architecture for consistency and maintainability.

 ## Architecture